 Figure 2.
 Photos of two sloughs in WCA 2A.
 The left photo depicts shallow water in sloughs and no water on ridges.
 Prey are not yet concentrated in refuges.
 The center photo shows a small (roughly 4 m diameter) refuge created by alligator movements.
 Less than one-third of the slough contained surface water.
-Prey density in the refuge was 1695 $prey/m^2$ .
-The right photo shows a flock of foraging wading birds utilizing a site that meets target conditions.
+Prey density in the refuge was 1695 prey/m2.
+Right photo shows a foraging flock of foraging utilizing a site meeting target conditions.

 Within each PSU, the locations of 2 random points were generated.
 The closest suitable habitat to the random point marked the TT site.
 Suitable habitat is loosely defined as an area with sparse to moderate vegetation with less than one-third of its surface covered with water.
 These areas are represented by sloughs in the ridge-and-slough portion of the landscape (Fig. 2).
 Within each site, fauna were sampled from two random TTs.
 To characterize the physical features of sites, ancillary environmental data were measured along two 50-m transects which ran perpendicular to the direction of flow (Fig. 3).
-We also sampled random TTs within 1-6 week days of a rainfall-driven reversal in water levels to begin to quantify the effect of the reversal on prey availability (termed reversal samples).
-These samples were taken opportunistically based on rainfall.
-Following the water level reversal we returned to the same sites that were sampled just prior to the reversal.